2 skunks test positive for rabies in Cochise County

 One of the skunks was found in the Benson area, and the other in south Sierra Vista, the department said.

-The department warned residents in the area to keep an eye out for any strange-acting skunks.
+The department warned residents in the area to keep an eye out for any skunks acting strange.

 If you come across a skunk that seems totally fearless, wanders around acting disoriented or becomes aggressive, it could have rabies.
 Another sign, which is the most recognized form of the disease, is if the animal is foaming at the mouth.